 10 drops of your favorite essential oil

 - Blend all ingredients together in a blender then pour into a large shaker.
-Sprinkle on bed linens as needed.
+Sprinkle as needed.

-You can substitute the lavender EO in this recipe for any fragrance you like.
-Recipe Source: Storybook Woods :
+You can select the EO in this recipe in any fragrance you like.
+Source: Storybook Woods:

 - Dissolve 1 tablespoon cornstarch in 1 pint cold water.
-Add 6 drops of lavender essential oil.
+Add 6 drops of lavender EO.
 Place in a spray bottle.
-Shake before using.
+Shake well.

-Fresh pressed linens, nicely starched, and lavender scent wafting in the air.
+Freshly pressed, nicely starched, and lovely aroma wafting in the air.
 Nice!

 Homemade Linen Sprays

-Pour 2 TBS 100 proof vodka into a 16 or 32-ounce spray bottle then add the following:
+Pour 2 TBS 100 proof vodka into a 16 or 32-ounce spray bottle then add the following essential oils:

-- Jasmine Bergamot: 1 teaspoon jasmine oil and 1/2 teaspoon bergamot oil
+- Jasmine Bergamot: 1 tsp. jasmine and 1/2 tsp. bergamot

-- Vanilla Ginger: 1 teaspoon vanilla oil and 2 drops ginger oil
+- Vanilla Ginger: 1 tsp. vanilla and 2 drops ginger

-Directions: Top the vodka and oils with distilled water, cap and shake to mix.
-Spray linens as needed, shaking bottle lightly before each use.
+Directions: Top the vodka and EO with distilled water, cap and shake to combine.
+Spritz linens as needed, shaking bottle lightly before each use.

 2 drops chamomile EO